London First-Year Program

 - Plan for integrating holistically into campus life upon return

 Students admitted to St. Lawrence will be able to apply to the London FYP online via their Status Page.
 Applications open in February and are due each year on April 25th for the following Fall semester.

 London is a city rich in culture.
 From the Roman wall which forms part of the contemporary Barbican Center to the National Theaters on the South Bank to the architectural dominance of St. Paul's seen from the Thames, London is a city with a long and fascinating history.
 It is the banking and trading center for all the world, even as it wrestles with contemporary urban problems.
 Housed in the center of London, the London FYP allows students to explore the intellectual, cultural, and social life of this large, cosmopolitan center.

-The courses on the London FYP are taught by the accompanying St. Lawrence University faculty member, Professor Tom Greene, and faculty from British universities.
+The courses on the London FYP are taught by the accompanying St. Lawrence University faculty member, Professor Jeff Maynes, and faculty from British universities.
 The courses are designed and offered exclusively for St. Lawrence University program participants.

 London's Urban Geographies (GS/SOC 205) (Fulfills SOCIAL SCIENCES distribution requirement)